ramirolc02/JavaDataStructure/README.md

 # JavaDataStructure
-Many Java projects such as an airport incoming flight registry and a bank client management program.
+Many Java projects such as an airport incoming flight registry(airport.java) and a bank client management program (bancofiel.java).
 Use of hashtables, indexed lists, maps, queues, trees, recursion and graphs.